Post

 • Recalls: None Found

-• Description/Symptoms: Oil leaking from the front of the engine, visible on the timing chain cover.
+• Description/Symptoms: Oil leak near the top of the engine, visible oil residue on the engine block, burning oil smell.

 • Recalls: None Found